learn-co-curriculum/dsc-my-little-rainbow-lab/README.md

 ## Objectives
 You will be able to:
-* Modify HTML and CSS files
+* Describe the purpose of IDs in HTML
-* Add ids to HTML elements
+* Add ID elements to HTML tags
 * Select and style HTML elements with CSS

 ## HTML Basics